Tailings Storage Facility

 Our approach to TSF management focuses on strong governance and effective risk management.
 Our BHP Tailings Storage Facility Policy Statement outlines our commitment to the safe management of TSFs and our approach to governance and risk management, transparency, emergency preparedness, response and recovery in the event of a failure.

-Actively engaging with our affected partners and stakeholders regarding our TSFs is a priority.
-This includes other industry participants with whom we are working in our ongoing effort to realise positive outcomes at BHP and across the industry.
+Actively engaging with our stakeholders regarding our TSFs is a priority.
+This includes other industry participants that we are working with in our ongoing effort to realise positive outcomes at BHP and across the industry.

 Industry participation

 We have contributed to improvements in tailings storage management across the mining industry, including through the ICMM Tailings Working Group.
-We are participants in other tailings working groups globally, including those associated with the Canadian Dam Association, Australian National Committee on Large Dams, Australasian Institute of Mining and Metallurgy, Minerals Council of Australia, Mining Association of Canada, Society for Mining, Metallurgy and Exploration, and Fundación Chile.
+We are participants in other tailings working groups globally, including those associated with the Canadian Dam Association, Australian National Committee on Large Dams, Australasian Institute of Mining and Metallurgy, Minerals Council of Australia, Mining Association of Canada, Society for Mining, and Metallurgy and Exploration.

 We have formed a collaboration agreement with Rio Tinto to accelerate the development of technology that could significantly increase water recovery from mine tailings, and in turn, reduce potential safety risks and environmental footprints associated with TSFs.

-In conjunction with Rio Tinto and the University of Western Australia, we have developed Future Tails, an initiative focused on training, education, research and best–practice guides in the tailings management space.
-Read more about Future Tails in our case study.
+In conjunction with Rio Tinto and the University of Western Australia, we have developed Future Tails, an initiative focused on training, education, research and best practice guides in the tailings management space.
+For more information refer to the Future Tails case study.

-We publish and regularly update our information and commitment to safe TSF management on our website and annually in our Annual Report and ESG Standards and Databook and in our GISTM public disclosure. -
+We publish and regularly update our information and commitment to safe TSF management on our website and annually in our ESG Standards and Databook and GISTM public disclosure

 Operated and non-operated tailings portfolio